HarleyJoker/stock-dashboard/README.md

 Start the frontend application: ng serve
 Navigate to http://localhost:4200 in your browser.
-Log in to obtain a JWT token and access the dashboard.
 Select a stock symbol to view its historical data.

 ## Development server